scopatz/inequality-scipy2019/slides.md

 --

-.bigger[You get sucked in, and fail to notice the volcano errupting.
+.bigger[You get sucked in, and fail to notice the volcano erupting.
 You are swimming in lava.]

 --